 The Investment Adviser has a proprietary risk models which seeks to estimate risk based on observed historical volatilities and correlations.
 To better capture the changing risks in the markets, certain of these models may be updated with daily data and greater emphasis is placed on more recent data.
 The allocation of the Fund's assets among its investment strategies and investments may also change from time to time based on the output of models used by the Investment Adviser or based on the discretion that may be employed by the Investment Adviser in making allocations.
 These models, among other things, forecast relative returns for, risk levels and volatility of, and correlations among strategies and investments.
-However, these models may, for a variety of reasons, fail to accurately predict such factors, including because of scarcity of historical data in respect of certain strategies and investments, or because future events may not necessarily follow historical norms.
+However, these models may, for a variety of reasons, fail to accurately predict such factors, including because of scarcity of historical data in respect of certain strategies and investments, erroneous underlying assumptions or estimates in respect of certain data or other defects in the models, or because future events may not necessarily follow historical norms.
 There can be no assurance that the Investment Adviser's models are adequate, that they will be adequately utilised by the Investment Adviser, or that the Investment Adviser's use of risk budgeting will be adequate.

-4.12.18.
-Risk management
+4.12.19 Risk management